 The creation of knowledge and its transfer to society is part of the public cultural heritage and therefore a central goal of the University of Münster.
 Whether museums, senior guest programme and children's university, support for start-ups, teacher education or science communication: The University of Münster understands knowledge transfer as an active exchange.
-In a dossier, support department communication and public relations examines the topic in all its many facets.
+In a dossier, support department communication and public relations examined the topic from January to June 2020.

 Whether it is press releases, posts, reports in the university newspaper, podcasts, blog entries, lectures or events for children and school students: in all its diversity, science communication has long been an integral part of knowledge transfer at universities, including the University of Münster.

 Münster University has many years of experience with Citizen Science projects.
 One project deals with the history of the old railway tunnel in Lengerich.
 The research project was explored in 2011 as part of the Innovation Office’s "Expedition Münsterland" and scientifically processed by the Department of History of Münster University and the Villa ten Hompel historical site together with citizens.

 Intercultural competence is increasingly seen as an important prerequisite for people living together in a multicultural society.
 As early as 1992, ethnologists and pedagogues from the Institute for Ethnology at the University of Münster founded the association Ethnology in School and Adult Education.
 Since then they have implemented the transfer of knowledge in various formats.

 FrachtPilot – a digital end-to-end solution for direct selling in agriculture – is the first product launched by the FlexFleet Solutions start-up.
 Founder Dr. Sebastian Terlunen studied Business Information Systems at the University of Münster, where he also wrote his PhD in the subject.
 In the interview with he talks about the advantages of an academic education for someone setting up a business.